captechconsulting/alexa-skills-kit-sdk-for-dot-net/src/Ask.Sdk.Asp.Net.Core/README.md

 This will register the `CustomSkillBuilder` with your `SkillId` and allow you to add your `IRequestHandler`, `IErrorHandler`, `IRequestInterceptor`, and `IResponseInterceptor` implementations while leveraging ASP.NET Core's built in Dependency Injection framework.

+> This should go before the `services.AddControllers()` call.

+> ***Note:*** The ASK SDK requires the Newtonsoft Json parser.
+You'll need to add the `Microsoft.AspNetCore.Mvc.NewtonsoftJson` package to your project.
+Then you'll need to update the `AddControllers` call to look like this `services.AddControllers().AddNewtonsoftJson()`.

 After configuring your Skill, you need to tell your application to use the ASk SDK.
-Do this by adding the following in `Configure` before the call to `app.UseMvc()`:
+Do this by adding the following in `Configure` before the call to `app.UseRouting()`:

 ```cs
     app.UseAlexaSkill(env.IsDevelopment());